News resources

 MK Surveys are geospatial experts offering professional measurement and mapping services relating to land, buildings and utilities for over 50 years, nationwide and overseas.

-As a headline sponsor, MK Surveys is proud to support this fantastic event, helping students and attendees explore exciting career paths.
-They specialise in land and measured building surveys, providing precise data that shapes the built environment.
-From cutting-edge technology to real-world applications, their industry is vital to construction, planning and development.
+“We specialise in land and measured building surveys, providing precise data that shapes the built environment.
+From cutting-edge technology to real-world applications, our industry is vital to construction, planning and development.

-Visit their stand to discover career opportunities, learn about their innovative work and see how you can be part of a growing field where accuracy and expertise matter.
-The MK Surveys team is looking forward to meeting you!
+“Visit our stand to discover career opportunities, learn about our innovative work, and see how you can be part of a growing field where accuracy and expertise matter.
+We look forward to meeting you!”

 Find out more about MK Surveys via the links below: